Dodge Dart: Foreign markets

 Right-hand drive 1960, 1961, and 1962 Darts were exported to Commonwealth countries such as Australia, New Zealand, South Africa, and Singapore.
 In Australia they were badged as the Dodge Phoenix.
 In South Africa, a DeSoto-branded version of the car called the Diplomat was sold from 1960 to 1962, as well.
 Once the "Dart" name was moved to Dodge's compact car for 1963, the Phoenix was no longer Dart-related; each year thereafter through 1971, the "Phoenix" name was applied to the RHD version of a Dodge or Plymouth B-body or C-body for Commonwealth export.

 Chrysler Australia used the 1967 Dart front end in the Australian-built VE Valiant.
-The two-door coupe version of the subsequent VF, and VG models was a Dart two-door body from the A-pillar back with an Australian front end.
-Australian sedan and pickup truck models were also exported in knock-down kit form to New Zealand for local assembly there from 1963-78.
+The two-door coupe versions of the subsequent VF and VG models used the Dart two-door's body from the A-pillar back married to an Australian front end.
+Australian sedan and pickup truck models were also exported in knock-down kit form to New Zealand for local assembly there from 1963 to 1978.

 Dodge Darts were assembled in right-hand drive in South Africa during the 1960s and up until 1972 and sold locally as the Chrysler Valiant.
 All South African models were built with a locally sourced 225 cu in six-cylinder engine.
-U.S Plymouth/Dodge models were fully replaced by Australian Chrysler products from 1972.
+U.S. Plymouth/Dodge models were fully replaced by Australian Chrysler products from 1972.

 South America

-The Dodge Dart started being produced in Brazil from knock-down kits since 1968, replacing the Simca-derived Chrysler Esplanada.
+The Dodge Dart started being produced in Brazil from knock-down kits in October 1969, replacing the Simca-derived Chrysler Esplanada.